khaledallen/react-dash-demo/readme.md

 # Readme

-This is simply a skeleton for a React project.
-It is part of the DevSlopes React Course.
+This is a demo of a React-based Dashboard.
+Part of the DevSlopes class tutorial